wslyvh/useWeb3/content/code-challenges/node-guardians.md

 ---
 title: "Node Guardians"
-description: "a platform for builders, thinkers, and stakers.
-Our mission is to bolster innovative and promising crypto ecosystems, and contribute to the future of a decentralized internet."
+description: "Node Guardians is a gamified educational platform that creates lore-rich programming challenges for experienced Solidity, Cairo, Huff and Noir developers."
 authors: ["@nodeguardians"]
-tags: ["Smart Contracts","Cryptography","Design Patterns"]
+tags: ["Education", "Public Good", "Ethereum", "Blockchain", "Smart Contracts", "Cryptography", "Design Patterns", "ZKP", "Security"]
-languages: ["Solidity"]
+languages: ["Solidity", "Cairo", "Huff", "Noir"]
 url: "https://nodeguardians.io"
 dateAdded: 2024-04-07
 featured: true
 level: "Beginner"
 ---

-Node Guardians is a platform for builders, thinkers, and stakers.
-Our mission is to bolster innovative and promising crypto ecosystems, and contribute to the future of a decentralized internet.
-We do this through education and infrastructure.
+Node Guardians is a gamified educational platform that creates lore-rich programming challenges for experienced Solidity, Huff, Cairo and Noir developers.
+Think of it as a skill-based RPG where developers can become familiar with specific stack components and a place where they can showcase their abilities.

-### Education
+### Skills Upgrade

-Ecosystems need talented builders.
-There is a need to onboard and upgrade more developers into industry-standard builders across different protocols.
-We design a catalog of coding challenges that aim to engage smart contract developers of all levels, and equip them with knowledge on how to build safer, better, and smarter.
+We have created a series of coding challenges called “quests” to engage smart contract developers, providing them with the knowledge to build safe and gas efficient applications.
+In addition to practical skills, we also provide theoretical knowledge about crypto history, technology and economics through building a library of articles that break down complex concepts of distributed systems & decentralized finance.

-Beyond practical skills, we also aim to empower the space with theoretical knowledge in an unbiased manner, through growing a library of literature on crypto history, technology, and economics, written by us and the community.
+### Public Good

-### Infrastructure
+Node Guardians is a public good for developers and will always remain so.

-Ecosystems need decentralized security.
-For proof-of-stake chains, this means more stakers and validators.
-We provide infrastructure for non-custodial staking that places an emphasis on availability and security.
-This enables users to stake their assets, act as validators in the ecosystem, and earn rewards.
+In addition to supporting the growth of cool ecosystems, we plan to make the platform sustainable by managing [infrastructure)(https://infra.nodeguardians.io/) across various networks.

-On-chain governance is taken very seriously at Node Guardians.
-As validators, we aim to vote on proposals that push towards more decentralized & robust protocols, and proposals that are aligned with our community’s interests.
-Expect full transparency on our governance choices through regular recaps.
+Rewarding non-contributing operators wastes funds, we prefer community-building and education.